-- INETxx fields are the other addresses that have been in this window for years, but they are not used in any out of the box functionality I’m aware of (even if you have populated email addresses there).
+- INETxx fields are the other addresses that have been in this window for years, but they are not used in any out-of-the-box functionality I'm aware of (even if there are email addresses populated there).

 - This is pre-GP 2013 functionality around emailing customer statements, not the new functionality introduced later which included emailing other types of documents from Microsoft Word templates.

 - The email addresses stored here are what is populated on the Customer card, under Options ("Send email statements" section).